 Love those white chocolate mochas you see at Starbucks?
 This creamy white chocolate mocha mousse will definitely be a hit with your friends and family.
 This no-bake mocha mousse dessert is perfect for those days when it is too hot to cook.
-A bonus, this homemade mousse recipe is also dairy-free!

 This white chocolate mocha mousse recipe is a fabulous copy-cat to those Starbucks white chocolate mochas.
 And I have a bonus for you!
 This yummy recipe is vegan too!
 Mr. Fearless Dining is cutting out dairy so I am creating a few treats for him to enjoy.

 Coffee is my thing, but I am not a sweet coffee drinker.
 I like the strong coffee flavor...a lot.
 But, after much cajoling, I agreed to taste one just to see what she was so excited about.
 It was super sweet and reminded me more of a dessert than a wake-up drink.

 This Starbucks copy-cat recipe is worth making again, and again!
 (Or, if you prefer a fruitier mousse, this fresh Raspberry Mousse is one of the most popular recipes on the blog!)

 If you love mousse for dessert as much as we do, check out all of my creamy gluten free mousse recipes!